battesonb/battesonb.github.io/docs/_posts/2023-10-14-webgpu-game-8-physics-and-faux-shadows.markdown

 first subtract the velocity on the $$y$$-axis by the amount of gravity configured for the body.
 We then divide the time step into a fixed number of smaller time steps.
-This allows for more precision in the simulation, particularly regarding the correctness of the collision axis mentioned early in this post.
+This allows for more precision in the simulation, particularly regarding the correctness of the collision axis mentioned earlier in this post.

 For each time step, we iterate over all blocks in the terrain which could overlap with the player's AABB.
 We know this upfront because the terrain is not